Skip to searchSkip to main content

 How often should you wash your bras?

-Should you handwash bras or wash them in a washing machine?
+Should you hand wash bras or wash them in a washing machine?

 • The hooks on your bra should always be fastened so that they do not catch on other clothes and cause holes.